 A writer’s lump can be irritating, but you must be happy to know that they are not dangerous and never occur any severe issues.
 You must remember never to cut them or scratch the lump with a sharp tool, especially if you have diabetes.

-We hope this article will be helpful for you, and if you love writing, then go ahead without any interruption.
+We hope this article on how to get rid of pencil bump on finger will be helpful for you, and if you love writing, then go ahead without any interruption.
 Following some DIY methods solve the problem, and if you ever had a callus, tell us how it was and how you got rid of that.

 Read Next Article

 - Cancer Symptoms in Women